The Sovereign SDK Book

 s or (maps/vecs) act identically to regular StateValues

-, but they're stored in a separate merkle tree
+they're stored in a separate merkle tree which is more tightly access

-which is only accessible to builtin rollup functionality.
-This mechanism allows the rollup to store data that is
+controlled.
+This mechanism allows the rollup to store data that is inaccessible

-inaccessible during transaction execution, which is necessary to enable soft-confirmations without sacrificing
+during transaction execution, which is necessary to enable soft-confirmations

-censorship resistance.
-For more details, see the section on soft-confirmations in the
+without sacrificing censorship resistance.
+For more details, see the section on

 AccessoryStateValue